Gateshead • England

 so this is too loud

-the Feather drifts in the wind
+the feather drifts in the wind

-detritus from a flight of fancy now ended
+detrius from a flight of fancy now ended

-frail Snail, shard of Bowl
+shard of bowl

-will I survive in this place or be trampled underfoot?
+will [we] survive in this place

-my final resting place
+[our] final resting place

-the Trees and I, we create our own symphony together
+our own symphony together

-I grew up playing in forests like these
+[we] grew up playing in forests like these

 brown, green, blue and white

-feet, some slowly wondering, some eagerly stomping
+some eagerly stomping

 tools for playing